eScienceLab/eScienceLab.github.io/_products/biocatalogue.md

 title: BioCatalogue
 path: Biocatalogue
 collection: products
-description: A curated catalogue of life science Web services
+description: Curated catalogue of life sciences Web services
 website: http://www.biocatalogue.org/
 logo: /images/logo/biocatalogue.png
 screenshot: /images/screenshots/sm_biocatalogue.png
 ---

-The BioCatalogue is a registry of biological Web Services.
-It provides an open platform for biological Web Services registration, annotation and monitoring.
+The BioCatalogue is a registry of life sciences Web Services and an open platform for Web Services registration, annotation and monitoring.

-#### Our Goals:
+The BioCatalogue:

-- Provide a single registration point for Web Service providers and a single search site for scientists and developers.
+- provides a single registration point for Web Service providers and a single search site for scientists and developers,
-- Provide a curated catalogue of life science web services
+- provides a curated catalogue of life science Web Services,
-- Providers, Expert curators and Users will provide oversight, monitor the catalogue and provide high quality annotations for services.
+- enables service providers, expert curators and users with an oversight, monitoring and high quality annotations for services,
-- BioCatalogue as a place where the community can find, contact and meet the experts and maintainers of these services.
+- provides a place where the community can find, contact and meet the experts and maintainers of services.